 • Don’t be timid about telling people to move if you’ve been standing there longer.
 Most sevillanos respect this unwritten code.
 Of course, some people arrive late & expect to get the best view, especially tourists who may not understand the way the system works.
 Let them know politely.
 On the same token, lots of people want to get their kids to the front for candy or wax (see below), some people walk in front of you because they know someone parading (most likely from the same brotherhood) or just people trying to get by.
 That’s all to be expected.

 • As a resident, I learned how important it is to have food already prepared at home so we didn’t waste precious procession time cooking.
-Or be prepared to pay Semana Santa prices in certain bars.
-Be aware that some bars may not serve meat options during this week.
+Otherwise be prepared to pay Semana Santa prices in bars.
+Also know that some bars may not serve meat options during this week.
 Plan a snack break between processions or do like many locals: bring a sandwich.
 Aluminum foil wrapping is given to kids, they ask nazarenos to coat it with melted wax, & the biggest ball among friends wins.
 Hmmm, did I just write that?

 • If the paso rests near you, take as many up-close photos as you can before they move on but be sure to notice the heat coming from the costaleros.
 Amazing.
 And the guys giving them water.

 As with any large event, it can’t be all good.
 Mountains of leftover trash (especially near McDonalds & Burger King), people cutting through a marching procession, cameras & cell phones held overhead that block views, carrying gin tonics past participants, screaming kids, families & friends that won’t stop talking regardless of what’s happening around them… it’s not a soccer match, peeps.
 I’m not Catholic or religious at all, but let’s all be respectful.
-Too much to ask for?
-Not really.
+Not too much to ask.